snoueili1/lakera-guard-demo/README.md

 ---

-# Ideas for a Production Demo
+## Ideas for a Production Demo

-If this were extended into a full product demonstration, additional capabilities could include:
+If this demo were extended into a more complete production or evaluation environment, several additional capabilities could be added.

 ### Expanded Attack Library

-Include more advanced attack scenarios such as:
+The current demo uses a small set of predefined prompts to simulate attacks.
+A production-ready version could include a larger library of adversarial inputs covering different attack patterns such as:

-- Jailbreak chains
+- multi-step prompt injection chains
-- Indirect prompt injection via documents
+- indirect prompt injection through retrieved documents (RAG)
-- Multi-step data exfiltration attacks
-- Prompt obfuscation techniques
+- prompt obfuscation techniques designed to bypass filters

-### Multi-Agent or Tool Attacks

-Demonstrate attacks targeting:

-- Retrieval-Augmented Generation (RAG)
-- external tool usage
-- API integrations
+- multi-step data exfiltration attempts

+This would better reflect the types of attacks commonly observed in real-world LLM deployments.

+### Benchmark-Based Evaluation
+A more rigorous evaluation could rely on standardized benchmarks such as the **PINT (Prompt Injection Test) benchmark**, which is designed to measure the robustness of systems against prompt injection attacks.
+Running Lakera Guard against such benchmarks would allow the demo to generate structured evaluation metrics across many attack scenarios.

+### Dataset-Driven Testing
+Instead of relying only on handcrafted prompts, the demo could integrate **larger public datasets available on platforms such as Hugging Face** that are commonly used for LLM safety evaluations.
+These datasets contain thousands of adversarial prompts, including jailbreak attempts, harmful instructions, and moderation-related inputs.
+Running batch evaluations against these datasets would enable repeatable and scalable security testing.

+### Security Metrics and Evaluation
+A production demo could also report additional evaluation metrics commonly used in LLM security testing, such as:

+- **Detection Rate**: the percentage of malicious prompts correctly identified and blocked by Lakera Guard
+- **False Positive Rate**: the percentage of benign prompts incorrectly flagged as malicious
+- **Latency Impact**: the additional response time introduced by the security layer

+Tracking these metrics would help quantify the effectiveness and operational impact of the security system.

-### Real-Time Security Monitoring
+### Observability and Monitoring

-Add a full monitoring dashboard including:
+For real-world deployments, observability is critical.
+The demo could integrate monitoring tools such as Splunk or Grafana to provide operational visibility into the AI system.
+Example dashboards could include:

-- attack timeline
+- attack timelines
-- threat heatmaps
+- threat distribution heatmaps
-- latency analysis
-- per-detector analytics
+- detection rates over time
+- security alerts triggered by malicious prompts

+This would allow security teams to monitor LLM activity and detect adversarial behavior in real time.

 ### Enterprise Use Cases

-Demonstrate protection for:
+Finally, the demo could be extended to showcase protection across several real-world AI applications such as:

-- Healthcare assistants
+- healthcare assistants
-- Financial advisory chatbots
+- financial advisory chatbots
-- Customer support AI
+- customer support AI agents
-- Internal enterprise copilots
+- internal enterprise copilots

+These scenarios would illustrate how a dedicated security layer like Lakera Guard can help protect LLM-powered systems deployed in production environments.

 ### Model Comparison